BO

 About Borr Drilling Limited

 Headquartered within the energy sector, Borr Drilling Limited focuses on Oil & Gas Drilling services and products.
 Borr Drilling Limited operates as an offshore shallow-water drilling contractor to the oil and gas industry in the Americas, Southeast Asia, West Africa, the Middle East, North Africa, and Europe.
-The $1.65B market capitalization puts BORR squarely in small-cap range for its industry.
+Valued at $1.28B, BORR is a small-cap name in its sector.
 It owns, contracts, and operates jack-up rigs for operations in shallow-water areas, such as the provision of related equipment and work crews to conduct oil and gas drilling and workover operations for exploration and production.

 Key stats